uuinfofp/uuinfofp.github.io/labs.md

 ### Practicals from previous years

 Even if you passed the practicals last year, you still need to submit the solutions via DOMJudge and do a new game practical from scratch.
-The new restrictions on style apply, so you might need to modify your submissions from previous years.

 ### Coding style

 The most important question you should ask yourself to judge your own coding style is to ask yourself the question **"If another proficient Haskell programmer reads my code, would this be the most readable code I could have written?"** Where *readable* can be understood as the time it would take him or her to understand what your code tries to accomplish and how it accomplishes this.

 * By far the most important factor that affects readability (and thus your grade) is proper use and reuse of existing library functions and syntactic sugar.
 * Use the proper idioms (e.g., use `Nothing` instead `(-1)` to indicate failure of a function.)
 * Another factor impacting readability is proper indentation of your code, choice of variable and function names, and commenting your code.

 To give a concrete example: can you figure out what the following function does?